Gary Barlow – Since I Saw You Last

 Fresh from heralding in the New Year on BBC1 this truly talented award-winning singer/songwriter certainly manages with Since I Saw You Last to engage his listener in a compelling and rewarding musical journey.

-Since I Saw You Last was released on 22nd November 2013, for further information or to order the album visit here.
+Since I Saw You Last is released on 22nd November 2013.
+For further information or to order the album visit Gary Barlow’s website here.